1973 NFL season: New television blackout rules

 The policy was put into effect when, in 1972, the Washington Redskins made the playoffs for only the second time in 27 seasons.
 Because all home games were blacked-out, politicians — including devout football fan President Richard Nixon — were not able to watch their home team win.
 NFL commissioner Pete Rozelle refused to lift the blackout, despite a plea from Attorney General Richard Kleindienst, who then suggested that the U.S. Congress re-evaluate the NFL's antitrust exemption.
-Rozelle agreed to lift the blackout for Super Bowl VII on an "experimental basis," but Congress intervened before the 1973 season anyway, passing Public Law 93-107; it eliminated the blackout of games in the home market so long as the game was sold out by 72 hours before kickoff.
+Rozelle agreed to lift the blackout for Super Bowl VII on an "experimental basis", but Congress intervened before the 1973 season anyway, passing Public Law 93-107; it eliminated the blackout of games in the home market so long as the game was sold out by 72 hours before kickoff.

-With the new rule, the NFL recorded over one million no-shows by ticketholders to regular season games in 1973.